-June 2, 2011 10:00 A.M.
+Time: 10:00 A.M.
 (Pacific Daylight Time)

-MannKind Corporation, 28903 North Avenue Paine, Valencia, California 91355 make your marks like this: \mathbf{X} Use dark black pencil or pen only
+Place: MannKind Corporation, 28903 North Avenue Paine, Valencia,

+California 91355

-Board of Directors Recommends a Vote FOR all nominees in proposal 1, FOR proposals 2, 3, 4, and 6 and for the selection of 1 YEAR on proposal 5.
+Please make your marks like this: \boxtimes Use dark black pencil or pen only Board of Directors Recommends a Vote FOR all nominees in proposal 1 and, FOR proposals 2, 3, 4, and 5.

-L: To elect the nine nominees named herei as directors to serve for the ensuing year and until their successors are elected; Withhold Directors Recommend ê

-01 Alfred E. Mann 0 0 For

-02 Hakan S. Edstrom 0 0 For

-03 Abraham E. Cohen 0 0 For

-04 Ronald Consiglio 0 0 For

-05 Michael Friedman 0 0 For

-06 Kent Kresa 0 0 For

-07 David H. MacCallum 0 0 For

-08 Henry L. Nordhoff 0 0 For

-09 James S. Shannon 0 0 For

-2: To approve an amendment to Mannkind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 200,000,000 For O Against O Abstain O For 3: shares to 250,000,000 shares; To approve an amendment to MannKind's 2004 Equity Incentive Plan: 0 0 0 For 1: To approve, on an advisory basis, the compensation of the named executive officers of Mannkind, as disclosed in Mannkind's proxy statement for the Annual Meeting; 0 0 0 For 5: To indicate, on an advisory basis, the 1 year 2 years 3 years Abstain .
-1 preferred frequency of stockholder advisory vote on the compensation of the named executive officers of Mannkind; 0 0 0 0 Year S: To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent registered public accounting firm of Mannkind for its fiscal year ending December 31, 2011.
-0 0 0 For Authorized Signatures - This section to be executed. must b e compl eted for y our Inst ructions
+1: To elect the nine nominees named herein as directors to serve for the ensuing year and until their successors are elected; 01 Alfred E. Mann 02 Hakan S. Edstrom 03 Abraham E. Cohen 04 Ronald Consiglio 05 Michael Friedman 06 Kent Kresa 07 David H. MacCallum 08 Henry L. Nordhoff 09 James S. Shannon For Withhold Directors Recommend ê For an in the animinate against a A 2: to MannKind's Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 250,000,000 shares to For Against Abstain For alternation and entires have the animals 350,000,000 shares; To approve an amendment to MannKind's 2004 Equity Incentive Plan; To approve, on an advisory basis, the compensation of the named executive officers of MannKind, as disclosed in MannKind's proxy statement for the Appual Moeting: For Blanca and the same advantage of the and 5: Annual Meeting; To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent registered public accounting firm of MannKind for its fiscal year ending December 31, 2012.
+For • uthorized Signatures - This s structions to be executed. sectio on must be comp leted for you ır Please Sign Here ı Please Dat e Above